PSYCHOLOGICAL SAFETY IS MISSION CRITICAL

 It’s the feeling we can speak up, take risks, ask questions (including unpopular questions), debate, identify problems and make mistakes without fear of humiliation, censorship, and embarrassment.

-Prof. Edmondson says “while many companies are investing in talent to compete in today’s knowledge economy, the best talent is wasted if people are not able to speak up.
+Prof. Edmondson (left) says “while many companies are investing in talent to compete in today’s knowledge economy, the best talent is wasted if people are not able to speak up.
 The human instinct to ‘fit in’ and ‘go along’ works against the continuous flow of new ideas, new solutions and critical thought necessary for companies to stay innovative”.

 How long has this been an idea?